wingo/whippet/doc/manual.md

 ## Configuration, compilation, and linking

 To the user, Whippet presents an abstract API that does not encode the specificities of any given collector.
-Whippet currently includes three implementations of that API: `semi`, a simple semi-space collector;
+Whippet currently includes four implementations of that API: `semi`, a simple semi-space collector;
+`pcc`, a parallel copying collector (like semi but multithreaded);
 `bdw`, an implementation via the third-party [Boehm-Demers-Weiser](https://github.com/ivmai/bdwgc) conservative collector; and `whippet`, an Immix-like collector.